calculuswhiz/caighdean-bearla/README.md

 ## IDs

 The webpage will retrieve the data, then de-reference the corresponding id.
 If the translation does not exist, it will show up on the page as a TODO item.
+IDs can be nested and organized in sub-objects.

 ## Tech stack

 For those interested, the following base will be used:

 - React (TSX) for rendering
 - Tailwind for CSS
 - Vite for bundling